Lifailon/TorAPI/README.md

 This project is inspired by ✨ [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api) for Russian-speaking torrent providers.

 👉 You can try the **open and free version**, which is published on 🔼 [Vercel](https://toruapi.vercel.app/api/provider/list).
 OpenAPI specification is available on the official [Swagger Hub](https://app.swaggerhub.com/apis-docs/Lifailon/TorAPI) website.

-You can see examples of requests and responses in the **static documentation** posted on [GitHub Wiki](https://github.com/Lifailon/TorAPI/wiki/%F0%9F%93%9A-API-Static-Documentation) and [GitHub Page](https://lifailon.github.io/TorAPI).
+You can see examples of requests and responses in the **static documentation** posted on [GitHub Wiki](https://github.com/Lifailon/TorAPI/wiki) and [GitHub Page](https://lifailon.github.io/TorAPI) (in ru lang).

 Implemented: